romarinmarin/restagram/README.md

-Restagram : A instagram clone with React & Redux
+Restagram : An instagram clone with React & Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).